Muni Metro: Muni meltdown

-In the mid- to late-1990s, San Francisco grew more prosperous and its population expanded with the advent of the dot-com boom, and the Metro system began to feel the strain of increased commuter demand.
+In the mid to late 1990s, San Francisco grew more prosperous and its population expanded with the advent of the dot-com boom, and the Metro system began to feel the strain of increased commuter demand.
 Muni criticism had been something of a feature of life in San Francisco, and not without reason.
-The Boeing trains were sub-par and grew crowded quickly, and the difficulty in running a hybrid streetcar and light rail system—with five lines merging into one—led to scheduling problems on the main trunk lines with long waits between arrivals and commuter-packed trains sometimes sitting motionless in tunnels for extended periods of time.
+The Boeing trains were sub-par and grew crowded quickly, and the difficulty in running a hybrid streetcar and light rail system—with five lines merging into one—led to scheduling problems on the main trunk lines with long waits between arrivals and commuter-packed trains sometimes sitting motionless underground for extended periods of time.

 Muni did take steps to address these problems.
-Newer, larger Breda cars were ordered, an extension of the system towards South Beach — where many of the new dot-coms were headquartered — was built, and the underground section was switched to Automatic Train Operation (ATO).
+Newer, larger Breda cars were ordered, an extension of the system towards South Beach—where many of the new dot-coms were headquartered—was built, and the underground section was switched to Automatic Train Control (ATC).
 The Breda cars, however, came in noisy, overweight, oversized, under-braked, and over-budget (their price grew from US$2.2 million per car to nearly US$3 million over the course of their production).
 In fact, the new trains were so heavy (10000 lb more than the Boeing LRVs they replaced) that some homeowners, claiming that the exceptional weight of the Breda cars damaged their foundations, sued the city of San Francisco.
-The Breda cars are longer and wider than the previous Boeing cars, necessitating the modification of subway stations and maintenance yards, as well as the rear view mirrors on the trains themselves.
-Furthermore, the Breda cars do not run in three car trains, like the Boeing cars used to, as doing so had, in some instances, physically damaged the overhead power wires.
+The Breda cars were longer and wider than the previous Boeing cars, necessitating the modification of subway stations and maintenance yards, as well as the rear view mirrors on the trains themselves.
+Furthermore, the Breda cars could not be operated in three-car trains, as the Boeing cars had been, as doing so, in some instances, physically damaged the overhead power wires.
 The Breda trains were so noisy that San Francisco budgeted over $15 million to quiet them down, while estimates range up to $1 million per car to remedy the excessive noise.
-To this day, the Breda cars are noisier than the PCC or Boeing cars.
+Throughout their service lives the Breda cars remained noisier than the PCC and Boeing cars.
 In 1998, federal inspectors mandated a lower speed limit of 30 mi/h, down from 50 mi/h, because the brakes were problematic.

 The ATC system was plagued by numerous glitches when first implemented, initially causing significantly more harm than good.
 Common occurrences included sending trains down the wrong tracks, and, more often, inappropriately applying emergency braking.
 Eventually the result was a spectacular service crisis, widely referred to as the "Muni meltdown", in the summer of 1998.
-During this period, two reporters for the San Francisco Chronicle—one riding in the Muni Metro tunnel and one on foot on the surface—held a race through downtown, with the walking reporter emerging the winner.
+During this period, two reporters for the San Francisco Chronicle—one riding in the Muni Metro subway and one on foot on the surface—held a race through downtown, with the walking reporter emerging the winner.

 After initial problems with the ATC were fixed, substantial upgrades to the entire Muni transit systems have gone a long way towards resolving persistent crowding and scheduling issues.
 Nonetheless, Muni remains one of the slowest urban transport systems in the United States.